 When asked if I have ever been to Australia, my answer is “no, but I always wanted to go to Darwin”.
 Which does get many bemused looks, given it doesn’t really live up to the glamour and excitement of the bigger cities.
 Such as Sydney, Perth or Melbourne.
 But logistically it is the perfect city for me, found at the nearest tip of Australia’s Northern Territory, where it makes the ideal starting point for a road trip in Australia’s Northern Territory.
-It’s also relatively simple to source a cheap camper van and car insurer and the rest writes itself.
+It’s also relatively simple to source a cheap camper van and van insurance from van insurer and the rest writes itself.

 A Long Overdue Adventure